Andrew L. Brasher: Early life and career

-Brasher received a Bachelor of Arts, summa cum laude, from Samford University, and a Juris Doctor, cum laude, from Harvard Law School, where he was a member of the Harvard Law Review and earned the Victor Brudney Prize.
-After law school, Brasher served as a law clerk to Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.
-He then worked in the Birmingham office of Bradley Arant Boult Cummings.
-In 2011, Brasher became Deputy Solicitor General of Alabama under state Attorney General Luther Strange.
+Brasher received a Bachelor of Arts, summa cum laude, from Samford University in 2002, and a Juris Doctor, cum laude, from Harvard Law School in 2006, where he was a member of the Harvard Law Review and earned the Victor Brudney Prize.
+After law school, Brasher served as a law clerk to Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit from 2006 to 2007.
+He then worked in the Birmingham office of Bradley Arant Boult Cummings from 2007 to 2011.
+From 2011 to 2014, Brasher became Deputy Solicitor General of Alabama under state Attorney General Luther Strange.
 He was promoted to Solicitor General in February 2014.
-He continued to serve as Solicitor General until his appointment to be a federal district judge.
+He continued to serve as Solicitor General until his appointment to be a federal district judge in 2019.

 Federal judicial service

 District court service

 On April 10, 2018, President Donald Trump nominated Brasher to serve as a United States district judge of the United States District Court for the Middle District of Alabama.
-He was nominated to the seat vacated by Judge Mark Fuller, who resigned on August 1, 2015.
+He was nominated to the seat vacated by Judge Mark Fuller, who resigned under the threat of impeachment on August 1, 2015.
 On June 6, 2018 a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 28, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6, of the United States Senate.
 On January 23, Trump announced his intent to renominate Brasher for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.

 On May 1, 2019, the Senate invoked cloture on his nomination by a 52–47 vote.
 His nomination was confirmed that same day by a 52–47 vote.
 He received his judicial commission on May 3, 2019.

 He was sworn into office on May 7, 2019.
-His district court service terminated on June 30, 2020, when he was elevated to the 11th Circuit Court.
+His district court service terminated on June 30, 2020, when he was elevated to the court of appeals.